Types of abortion restrictions in the United States: Waiting periods

-27 states require a person seeking an abortion to wait up to six days, most often 1 day, after receiving counseling and before having the abortion.
-14 states require the person to make two trips to the clinic before receiving an abortion as they must receive counseling in person at the clinic, wait the designated waiting period, and return to the clinic to have the procedure done.
+In the case Planned Parenthood v.
+Casey, the Supreme Court upheld the constitutionality of waiting periods because the Justices determined that they don't pose an "undue burden" or "substantial obstacle" to getting an abortion.
+Many states require people seeking an abortion to have mandatory counseling before the procedure, and 28 of the states that require counseling have a mandatory waiting period, usually up to 24 hours, between the counseling and abortion.
+16 states require a person to make two trips to the clinic before receiving an abortion because they must receive counseling in person at the clinic, wait the designated waiting period, and return to the clinic to have the procedure done.
 South Dakota requires the person to obtain mandatory counseling from an anti-abortion crisis pregnancy center during this time frame.
+Waiting periods often act as a barrier to accessing abortion because they delay the procedure and are not associated with increased decision certainty about having an abortion.
+South Dakota requires the person to obtain mandatory counseling from an anti-abortion crisis pregnancy center during this time frame.

+Waiting periods are a method of fear mongering.
+An argument often used when putting them in place is to allow women to consider all their options.
+As of 2013, 10 states had two-visit laws.
+These laws require women to receive mandatory counseling in person at least twenty-four hours before their abortion procedure making women go to two appointments to obtain an abortion.

 Six-week bans

-Several states have passed six-week abortion bans that make abortions illegal as soon as embryonic or fetal cardiac activity can be detected.
-Proponents of this type of legislation call these bills "fetal heartbeat bills"; however, many doctors believe this to be a misnomer due to the fact that the sound the bill refers to is electrical activity of the cells, not the opening and closing of valves of the heart.

 Status of most restrictive states

-The Guttmacher Institute has designated 12 states as being having the most restrictive abortion restrictions.
+The Guttmacher Institute has designated 15 states as being having the most restrictive abortion restrictions.